PacificGasAndElectric/SlipCover/README.md

 # Sync-Gateway-Cushion open source
 # To start the App

-### yarn run docker-up

- and then

 ### yarn start

 The data will be populated once the docker finish uploading the bucket.
-It might take ~10 seconds.
+It takes up to ~50 seconds since we are uploading beer-sample bucket that has more than 7000 documents.
+The progress bar set for 55 sec to insure all documents are uploaded.

 # To stop the App